We may earn a commission when you buy using our links.

-The basic principle of any proxy server is the connecting to the server in the country without internet censorship.
+The basic principle of any proxy server is connecting to the server in the country without internet censorship.
 Most providers allow choosing at least two locations.
-When you buy the private one, you can choose among more than 50 countries and even more.
-So, try not to use the location where the internet freedom is not absolute.
+When you buy the private one, you can choose between more than 50 countries and even more.
+So, try not to use the location where internet freedom is not absolute.
 Such countries are well known.
-We advise not to connect to Ukrainian, Russian and Eastern European in general, African and Middle Asian.
+We advise not to connect to Ukrainian, Russian, and Eastern European in general, African and Middle Asian.
 There are some limitations in those countries so better avoid proxies from there.

 Avoid overloaded subnets